sgauthamr2001/EE2003-Computer-Organisation/a3/README.md

 ## HowTo

-Fork this repostiry (`EE2003-2021/a3`) into your namespace so that you can edit and push changes.

 The `run.sh` script performs all the steps required to compile and test your code.
 The `iverilog` compiler is used for running the verilog simulations.

-**IMPORTANT**: do not rename files or create new files - otherwise the auto-grader will not recognize it.
-Even if you change the `.drone.yml` file, the system will repeat the tests with different configuration files, and your changes will most likely not be recognized then.

-Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

-## Date

-Due Midnight, Sep 25, 2021